 After her first year of law school, Melody interned in Federal Court for both the Honorable Judge Andrew P. Gordon and Honorable Judge Jennifer A. Dorsey in The United States District Court, District of Nevada.
-Melody decided to do a federal internship because that is where most Nevada employment lawsuits end up.
+Melody decided to intern in federal court following her first year of law school because that is where most Nevada employment lawsuits end up.
 This is due to the fact that Nevada has very few state laws that allow employees to bring a private right of action (or lawsuit) against their employer.
-Most cases in Nevada are based on Federal Laws, like the Fair Labor Standards Act and Title VII of the Civil Rights Act of 1964, which puts these cases into Federal Court.
+Most cases in Nevada are based on Federal Laws, like the ADA (Americans with Disabilities Act), the FLSA (Fair Labor Standards Act), and Title VII of the Civil Rights Act of 1964, which means that these cases have to be litigated in Federal Court.
 Whereas in California, most employment and labor cases are litigated in state court under state laws.
 Melody gained invaluable experience in that summer clerkship.

 For the remainder of law school, Attorney Melody worked for a well-respected firm handling personal injury, plaintiff-side employment, and business litigation matters.
 Post law school, Melody served as a judicial law clerk for the Honorable Judge Susan H. Johnson in the Eighth Judicial District Court of Nevada.
 She gained invaluable experience and insight into the judicial process during her clerkship.
 Melody researched various legal issues which helped the Judge render decisions.
 Following her clerkship, she worked for a small law firm in Las Vegas, Nevada representing both employers and employees in employment-related litigation, general civil litigation, and represented claimants in personal injury matters.

 Attorney Melody earned her law degree from The William S. Boyd School of Law at the University of Nevada, Las Vegas.
 She earned her Bachelor of Arts Degree in Political Science from San Diego State University where she graduated cum laude.